kyma-project/kyma/docs/event-bus/docs/02-01-event-bus.md

 3. The Application Connector makes a REST API call to **publish-knative** and sends the enriched Event.
 4. **publish-knative** makes the HTTP payload compatible with Knative and sends the Event to the relevant **knative-channel** service URL which is inferred based on **source id**, **event type**, and **event type version** parameters.
 5. Istio Virtual Service forwards the Event to the **nats-dispatcher** service served by the **nats-dispatcher** Pod.
-6. The **nats-dispatcher** saves the Event in NATS Streaming which stores the Event details in the Persistence storage volume.
+6. **nats-dispatcher** saves the Event in NATS Streaming which stores the Event details in the Persistence storage volume.

 ## Event validation

-The **subscription-controller-knative** checks if the Namespace can receive Events from the Application.
-It performs the check for each Kyma Subscription created in a Namespace for a particular Event type with a version for a specific Application.
+ **subscription-controller-knative** checks if the Namespace can receive Events from the application.
+It performs the check for each Kyma Subscription created in a Namespace for a particular Event type with a version for a specific application.

 ### Validation flow